Three Steps to Light Up Your Garden with Zero Wiring

 Making battery and solar garden lights work

-First of all, break your garden down into the following areas:
+First of all, break your garden down into the following areas:- Paths and patios

 - Flower beds